Magora Kennedy: Early life

 Kennedy was born on September 22, 1938, in Albany, New York, and raised in Saratoga Springs, New York.
 Her father was White and Caribbean and her mother was Native American and Black.
+Her parents raised her with both Baptist and Methodist traditions.
 Kennedy knew that she was a lesbian from a young age.
-At age 14, she was outed and, in an attempt to “cure” her homosexuality, her mother offered her the choice of marrying a man, or be institutionalized at the Utica State Hospital.
-She ended up marrying a man 21 years her senior.
+At age 14, word had spread around Saratoga Springs about Kennedy's crushes on girls.
+She was outed and, in an attempt to “cure” her homosexuality, her mother offered her the choice of marrying a man, or being institutionalized at the Utica State Hospital, which is where many young LGBTQ+ people were sent to undergo conversion therapy.
+Instead of complying with her mother's wishes, Kennedy used a forged baptismal certificate stating that her age was 18, and took the entrance exam for the U.S. Air Force, which she passed.
+She traveled to Waco, Texas to begin her training, which only lasted a few weeks because her mother hired a private detectives to discover her location and bring her back home to New York.

+After being brought back home she ended up marrying a man 21 years her senior.
 The marriage was consummated, but later annulled because of her age.
-She later married a gay man, before divorcing him and publicly coming out as a lesbian.
+She later married another man, before divorcing him and publicly coming out as a lesbian.
 Kennedy's second husband was bisexual, with whom she had five children.
 On the LGBTQ&A podcast, she said, "He was in the army and he was a paratrooper.
 He was bisexual, so if he got discovered he was going to get kicked out of the army.
 I said, 'Not a problem.
 We can just get married.'
 They used to have the saying 'cover girl', 'cover boy'.
 And that was the way people that were gay...that's what they did."